Soul Food: The Surprising Story of an American Cuisine,

 (Paperback will be available in February 2017.
 I’ll keep you posted on the actual date.)

 Most chapters have three recipes: a traditional, a health conscious and a contemporary version of how to prepare a particular dish.
 After reading my book, anyone should be able to prepare a soul food meal and understand its cultural context.

-I plan to write additional books on the African American barbecue tradtion and history as well as a comprehensive and definitive work on all African American cooking (going beyond soul food).
+I plan to write additional books on the African American foodways in the Midwest, African American barbecue tradition and history, African American street vendors as well as a comprehensive and definitive work on all African American cooking (going beyond soul food).